SBNSoftware/icaruscode/doc/scripts/GenerateDocumentation.md

 web content directory; and before that, the node where this script is ran must have POSIX (e.g. NFS) access to that directory.
 Enabling these is matter of Fermilab service desk requests.

+> **NOTE** If running in a container because of the requirements of the previous
+> step, that container needs to bind the appropriate directory (the path is set
+> by `PublishBaseDir` variable in `settings.sh`) in read/write mode.
+> However, neither the publishing nor the version list update currently require
+> access to UPS nor a container.

 If the directory already exists, the script will refuse to proceed.
 This is intentional, to prevent a potentially complex script from unintentionally